A. General information

 You may also register through the purchase process.
 For this purpose, you can choose between the third-party payment providers “Google Pay”, “Apple Pay”, or “PayPal”.
 If you do so, the BVG will receive the data associated with your payment method (first name, surname, address, email address) from the provider for the purpose of registration.
 The third-party provider may collect further data for its own purposes, but this data will not be processed by the BVG.
 The double-opt-in procedure does not apply in these cases.

 The legal basis for this data processing is Article 6(1)(b) of the GDPR.
 The data is used to provide customer account functions and for management of your customer account.
 We will also process your contact data, including your email address, in order to provide you with information on contract-related changes connected to the services we offer in compliance with relevant legislation and provide you with other information required by law.

 Signing in with an existing BVG customer account

 You can also use an existing BVG account to sign into the Ticket app.
 To do so, please enter the email address and password you use to sign into our other BVG services, e.g. the BVG Fahrinfo app, the BVG Jelbi app, or BVG.de.
 Your BVG account will then be associated with the Ticket app and the above data from your BVG account (surname, first name, login, password) will be used (“single sign-on”, SSO).
 The SSO service is provided by our service provider akquinet (see also D.VII.).

-We store the data you provide in your personal customer account (My BVG) within the Ticket app.
+We store the data you provide in your personal customer account ( BVG-Account) within the Ticket app.
 You can manage and change any of the data you provide in your password-protected customer account, although you may need to contact customer service to change some information (see also D.V.).

 The legal basis of this data processing is set out in Article 6(1)(b) of the GDPR, as this information is required for the purpose of signing in with an existing account.